barrettotte/IBMi-Book/docs/core/ibmi/os.md

 Don't expect to fully understand everything at first, everything will get clearer once you get your hands dirty.

+I truthfully skipped over a lot of the operating system concepts when I decided to start learning.
+After coding around in the IBMi for a little while, the concepts are learned by accident.

-I myself have some holes in my knowledge such as journaling, user/group profiles, and printing.
+I also have holes in my knowledge when it comes to things such as journaling, user/group profiles, and printing.
 If I end up learning some missing information, I will add it to this section.